thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

     company through the process of choosing the right tools and frameworks for your specific needs, ensuring your project remains manageable and scalable as it grows.

-- **Project Management**:  I can lead a small ML team or join the Project Management Team for a larger-scale AI initiative.
+- **📅 Project Management**:  I can lead a small ML team or join the Project Management Team for a larger-scale AI initiative.
 I can assist you in validating your ideas, determining their feasibility with current technology, identifying potential development challenges, and recommending the appropriate development team for your project.